 “If you are the Son of God, command that these stones become bread.”
 Matthew 4:3

-Jesus answered, “Man shall not live by bread alone, but by every word that proceeds. out of the mouth of God.”
+Jesus answered, “Man shall not live by bread alone, but by every word of god that proceeds.
 Matthew 4:4

 The devil takes Jesus to a high point and tells him to throw himself.